 I've been introduced to Neocities recently (thank you lazyarsonist and I'm really into it.
 I understand its essence, but I really think code versioning and getting to write html on an IDE instead of a browser's iframe could improve it even further, so I'm writing this article to help you setup an environment that will save you some minutes.

 First of all, you need to set up a Github repository to provide easy versioning.
+Head to Github, create an account, and then create a repository.
+After creating it, clone the repository to your computer.

-You will also need an IDE to see your changes in real-time instead of waiting neocities to
+You will also need an IDE to see your changes in real-time instead of waiting neocities to refresh your page.
+I recommend VSCode.
+It is lightweight and allows a lot of extensions.
+Download it here.

 Now, open your Github repository in VScode: File -> Open folder...

 Neocities allows you to download your entire website as a .zip file.
-We will leverage this to put all
+We will leverage this to put all the files at once in the repository folder.
+Go to the Neocities dashboard and click Download the entire site (or simply click here).

 Go to your repository folder on your computer and create a folder named "public".
 Then, extract the .zip file content inside this "public" folder.